-- (A) BUSINESS LICENSE.
-The following are grounds for revocation or suspension of business licenses: - (1) Licensee has filed false or fraudulent license tax returns; - (2) Licensee has been convicted of or plead guilty to or paid fines or settlements in criminal or civil actions brought by the State Tax Commission for the collection of, or arising from the non-payment of, taxes imposed by or collected by the state of Utah; - (3) Licensee has permitted its employees, agents or patrons, to engage in illegal activities on the business premises; - (4) The business has been the subject of a sufficient number of consumer complaints that it has the effect of tarnishing the reputation of other businesses within Park City. - (B) PEDDLERS AND SOLICITORS LICENSE.
-The following are grounds for revocation or suspension of peddlers' or solicitors' licenses: - (1) Violation of any specific provisions or limitations on the license imposed by this Title or by the City Council in issuing the license; - (2) Complaints from the public
+- A. BUSINESS LICENSE.
+The following are grounds for revocation or suspension of Business licenses: - 1.
+Licensee has filed false or fraudulent license tax returns; - 2.
+Licensee has been convicted of or plead guilty to or paid fines or settlements in criminal or civil actions brought by the State Tax Commission for the collection of, or arising from the non-payment of, taxes imposed by or collected by the State of Utah; - 3.
+Licensee has permitted its employees, agents, or patrons to engage in illegal activities on the Business premises; - 4.
+The Business has been the subject of a sufficient number of consumer complaints that it has the effect of tarnishing the reputation of other businesses within Park City. - B. SOLICITOR LICENSE.
+The following are grounds for revocation or suspension of a Solicitor license: - 1.
+Violation of any specific provisions or limitations on the license imposed by this Title or by the City Council in issuing the license; - 2.
+Complaints from the public concerning misrepresentation of the goods or merchandise sold; - 3.
+Unfair or dishonest Business practices; - 4.
+Issuance of three (3) or more citations under this Title within any twelve (12) month period; - 5.
+Any other circumstances which endanger the health or safety of the residents of Park City. - C. ALCOHOLIC BEVERAGE LICENSE.
+The following are grounds for revocation or suspension of alcoholic beverage related licenses: - 1.
+The licensee has failed to comply with the requirements of the Alcohol Beverage Control Act, as currently in force or amended in the future, or the requirements of this Title;

-- concerning misrepresentation of the goods or merchandise sold; - (3) Unfair or dishonest business practices; - (4) Any other circumstances, which endanger the health or safety of the residents of Park City. - (C) BEER AND LIQUOR.
-The following are grounds for revocation or suspension of beer or liquor related licenses: - (1) The licensee has failed to comply with the requirements of the Alcohol Beverage Control Act as currently in force or amended in the future, or the requirements of this Title: - (2) The licensee or employees of the licensee have been convicted or plead guilty to violations occurring under Section 4-4-15 of this Title or any city, county, state or federal law or ordinance and said violations occurred on the licensed premise, not including violations by patrons; - (3) The licensee has attempted to transfer the license to another in violation of this Title: - (4) The licensee has become ineligible to hold a license by failing to meet the standards for licensees listed in this Title; - (5) The licensee or his agents or employees, with the knowledge of the license holder, have been engaged in the sale, distribution or

-- delivery of controlled substances, as defined by State statute, on or from the licensed premises. - (6) The licensee has been denied a license by the State of Utah under the Alcoholic beverage Control act as required by this Title or has had said State license revoked or suspended.
+- 2. The licensee or employees of the licensee have been convicted or plead guilty to violations occurring under this Title or any city, county, state, or federal law or ordinance and said violations occurred on the licensed premise, not including violations by patrons; - 3.
+The licensee has attempted to transfer the license to another in violation of this Title; - 4.
+The licensee has become ineligible to hold a license by failing to meet the standards for licensees listed in this Title; - 5.
+The licensee or his/her agents or employees, with the knowledge of the license holder, have been engaged in the sale, distribution, or delivery of controlled substances, as defined by Utah statute, on or from the licensed premises; or - 6.
+The licensee has been denied a license by the State of Utah under the Alcoholic Beverage Control Act as required by this Title or has had said State license revoked or suspended.